ShengqiangSKR/ABAQUS-Python/README.md

 ABAQUS is a powerful FEA software, widely used in automotive industry, you can find more information here:
 [wiki-SIMULIA](https://en.wikipedia.org/wiki/Abaqus)

 The codes comes from my daily work.
-And I will use some simple models for instance to show the fuctions, if possible.
+And I will use some simple models for instance to show the fuctions.

 ## The Scripts May Includes:
-1) Pre & Post processing ( such as Parametric modeling, automatic post-processing);
+1) Pre & Post processing ( Parametric modeling, automatic post-processing);
 2) How to generate the report (ppt or pptx) automatically;
 3) How to write the results to an excel file.

 ## Some Hints
-1) I will finish the upload slowly.(i feel sorry for that =.=)
+1) I will finish the upload slowly.
-2) As long as i am still an CAE engineer, i will upload more scripts for ABAQUS from time to time.
+2) As long as i am still an CAE engineer, i will upload more scripts.

 ### Introduction
 ### 1-SURFIO